Your product is now available from Integrated DNA Technologies.

 Do modifications affect the stability or shelf life of oligos?

 For the modifications tested at this point, the pattern of degradation seen for modified oligos is similar to that for standard oligos.
-Those are:

 For optimal stability, oligos that are to be stored long term should be stored frozen, at –20°C. If the oligos are going to be resuspended, storage in a TE buffer (10 mM Tris, 0.1 mM EDTA, pH 7.5–8.0; such as IDTE) is better than using water (non-DEPC treated).
 The impact from the type of storage medium used is marginal at -20°C, but becomes more important at higher temperatures.
 It is ideal to store oligos in the dark.
 Exposure to UV light should be avoided, and ambient lab light should be minimized, particularly for some types of modified oligos.